 Purdue University | 1999 | B.S.

 Dr. Lee received his Ph.D. in Integrative Biology from the University of California, Berkeley in 2007.
 He began his postgraduate career as a Postdoctoral Fellow teaching and doing research at the Ohio University Heritage College of Osteopathic Medicine.
 In 2010, he joined Midwestern University, Glendale as an Assistant Professor of Anatomy.
-He was promoted to Associate Professor with Tenure in 2015.
+He is tenured and was promoted to Professor in 2022.

 Arizona College of Osteopathic Medicine